-This racist, modern-day Grimm’s Fairy Tale about murderous Black teenagers rampaging through communities captured the public’s imagination the same way stories about crack cocaine did a decade earlier.
+This racist, modern-day Grimm’s fairy tale about murderous Black teenagers rampaging through communities captured the public’s imagination the same way stories about crack cocaine had a decade earlier.

 As with super-predators, the drug’s dangers — often personified by racist images and stories of so-called crack babies — rattled a nation eager to be afraid and resulted in the adoption of a host of mandatory-minimum sentencing laws that locked people up for decades because of the purported threat they posed.

 Then there was the 1994 Crime Bill that we were told would meet our need for harsher sentences while paying for more cops to protect us from dangerous street criminals.
 (It’s always street crime we’re told to fear, never the devastating, society-wide crimes against homeowners, borrowers, workers, consumers, and the environment perpetrated by business executives like those who occupy Charlotte’s corporate skyscrapers.
 Why, we can rightly wonder, does Alex Giles not publish a standing weekly story on wage theft or other corporate wrongdoing?)